deployo/deployo.github.io/content/blog/interservice-communication-docker-dokku.md

 {{< figure src="/img/blog/interservice-communication-docker-dokku/diagram.png" caption="A diagram of our apps" alt="A diagram of our apps" width="740px" >}}

-We need to change our `db-checker` application so it now exposes an http endpoint called `/ping` which will execute the Ping method like before but this time it will return a status code which we could use in the `web` application (which we will implement soon).
+We need to change our `db-checker` application so it now exposes an http endpoint called `/ping` which will execute the Ping method like before but this time it will return a status code.

 {{< highlight golang >}}
 package main